pjbruna/pjbruna.github.io/_pages/welcome.md

 ## Things I think about...

-In addition to my primary research, I entertain a variety of secondary projects and interests, namely:
+In addition to my primary research, I entertain a variety of secondary interests, namely:

-- Meta-modeling.
+- Philosophy of modeling.
 How do the formal models posited by scientists function differently from the "models" of the world we naively adopt when we speak a certain language or participate in a certain scientific tradition?
 What hermeneutic problems illuminated by metaphilosophy and philosophy of science arise too in our efforts to develop computational models of natural phenomena?
 In what ways do different types of models provide us with unique conceptual analyses of the world around us?

 - Issues in metaphilosophy and philosophy of science concerning rationality, dialectics, and the [hermeneutic circle](https://en.wikipedia.org/wiki/Hermeneutic_circle).
 What mechanisms have guided human inquiry across times and cultures?
 How do belief systems warp and transform through the introduction of new traditions and discoveries?
 How do humans overcome paradoxes of learning (e.g., [Meno's Paradox](https://en.wikipedia.org/wiki/Meno#Meno's_paradox)) and the problem of ostension (i.e., that ostension is always ambiguous; see also: the [underdetermination of theory by evidence](https://iep.utm.edu/indeterm/#SSH2ci) and the [indeterminacy of translation](https://iep.utm.edu/indeterm)) to arrive at new (and shared) knowledge?
 Towards all of these questions, I assume a historical, comparative, and hermeneutic outlook.